Jainilshah07/vlearn/README.md

-This Repository consists of the V-leanr Project.
+This Repository consists of the V-learn Project.
 This project was developed for the Bit-n-Build 2023 hackathon for AI/ML domain.
 Here,we take the students scores to predict the sgpa of that particular semester by using the dataset consisting of seniors marks.